Login: GUEST @ JH4XSY.14.JNET1.JPN.AS [Tsuchiura]

 VK7 AMATEUR RADIO NEWS

-Welcome to the VK7 Amateur Radio News for the 8th day of February 2026, your gateway to what’s happening across the airwaves in Tasmania and beyond.
+Welcome to the VK7 Amateur Radio News for the 1st day of March 2026, your gateway to what’s happening across the airwaves in

-Coming to you from the Tasmanian Amateur Radio News Desk is Idris, VK7ZIR with the latest updates, stories, and insights from our amateur radio community.
+Coming to you from the Tasmanian Amateur Radio News Desk is Justin, VK7TW with the latest updates, stories, and insights from o

 We’re broadcasting far and wide thanks to our dedicated team: